CalBike

 What is the appropriations committee?

-In both the California State Senate and Assembly, as legislation moves through the process, any bill that requires money or has any fiscal impact will advance to their respective appropriations committees.
+In both the California State Senate and Assembly, as legislation moves through the process, any bill that requires expenditures over a certain threshold or has any fiscal impact will advance to their respective appropriations committees.
 The committees must approve any additional costs before the bill goes to a full vote.

 Led by the Senate and Assembly appropriations committees, any legislation that meets a certain fiscal threshold will be placed in the Suspense File (cue ominous music).
 Generally, if the cost of a bill is determined to be $50,000 or more to the General Fund, or $150,000 or more to a special fund, that bill meets the criteria for referral to the Suspense File.